-RAW Power 2.0 supports multiple tabs and multiple windows.
-That means that you can view multiple folders of your computer at the same time and manage your workspace the way you like.
+RAW Power supports multiple tabs and multiple windows.
+That means that you can view multiple folders of your computer (or albums of your photo library) at the same time and manage your workspace the way you like.
 If you prefer to keep everything in one window, use tabs.
 If you prefer to have separate windows, then work that way.
 Or combine the two approaches.